Rwb3n/nonprofit-tracker/NMT-Project_Plan.md

 ## Approach

-The project will follow a four-phase approach:
+The project will follow a five-phase approach:

 1. **Setup Phase**
    - Spin up Developer Edition org